2024 United States wildfires

-This is a list of wildfires across the United States during 2024, that have burned more than 1,000 acres (400 hectares), produced significant structural damage or casualties, or otherwise been notable.
+This page documents wildfires across the United States during 2024, that have burned more than 1,000 acres (400 hectares), produced significant structural damage or casualties, or otherwise been notable.
 Acreage and containment figures may not be up to date.

 Background

 Season background

 While most wildfires in the United States occur from May to November—peaking in August—the length and severity of recent wildfire seasons have increased due to climate shifts.
 Warmer temperatures are causing snow to melt earlier in spring and delaying fall precipitation, drying out vegetation and soils.
 Drought and unseasonably hot weather are now more common.
 Pests such as bark beetles and invasive species like cheatgrass increase forest vulnerability.
 Dense vegetation and tree cover act as abundant fuel sources.

 Climate projections indicate that wildfire seasons in regions like California and the Southwest will worsen as conditions grow warmer and drier over time.

 Seasonal forecasts

 In early 2024, seasonal outlooks by agencies such as the National Interagency Fire Center (NIFC) predicted a mixed risk profile across the U.S. A wet winter suggested a slower start to fire season, particularly in the Great Basin and Southwest.
 However, forecasts acknowledged potential early ignitions in mountainous regions if precipitation remained low in late spring.